JulianNicholls/Advanced-React-2018/README.md

 ## Progress

-Completed section 2 - Testing
+Begun section 3 - HOC

+## Differences

+I have done the Section 3 - HOC in a new directory valled HOC

 ### Git client